Do Vizio TVs Have Bluetooth? (Two Workarounds!)

 If you’ve owned a Roku TV before, you might be wondering if you can use the Vizio SmartCast app as a Bluetooth workaround.

-You see, similar to Vizio TVs, Roku TVs don’t have Bluetooth built in buy they do offer a smartphone app that allows you to use your phone as a remote.
+You see, similar to Vizio TVs, Roku TVs don’t have Bluetooth built-in but they do offer a smartphone app that allows you to use your phone as a remote.

-This Roku app has a featured called “private listening” that allows you to pair your Bluetooth audio device to your mobile phone and listen to your TV through it!
+This Roku app has a feature called “private listening” that allows you to pair your Bluetooth audio device to your mobile phone and listen to your TV through it!

 Conclusion

-No, Vizio TVs do not come Bluetooth enabled.
-While they do have something called “low-energy Bluetooth”, that capability can only be used to sync your mobile phone with Vizio SmartCast.
+Older Vizio TVs do not come Bluetooth enabled.
+While they do have something called “low-energy Bluetooth,” that capability can only be used to sync your mobile phone with Vizio SmartCast.
 You cannot connect your Bluetooth headphones or speakers.

-I know this isn’t ideal for everyone though so for those folks I complied a list of other TV brands and models that come fully Bluetooth enabled.
+I know this isn’t ideal for everyone though, so if that’s you, I compiled a list of other TV brands and models that come fully Bluetooth enabled.